william-liebenberg/practical-dapr/readme.md

 - Pub/Sub
   - The cart pushes Order entities to the orders-queue topic to be collected by the orders service
 - State
-  - Stores and retrieves Cart entities from the state service, keyed on username.
+  - Stores and retrieves Cart entities from the state service, keyed on userId.
 - Service Invocation
   - Cross service call to products API to lookup and check products in the cart